joncheng-dev/ParksLookup.Solution/README.md

 #### Example POST Query

 The following query will add this entry to the database.
 Note that the `parkId` property is left out, but all others are included in the request body's object literal.
+Refer to sample request body above under "Sample POST Query Request Body".

 ```
 http://localhost:5000/api/Parks